opensourcefeed/opensourcefeed.github.io/important-dates.md

       <td>OpenWrt</td>
       <td>15th January</td>
       <td>2004-01-15</td>
       <td>OpenWrt is a Linux-based OS for embedded devices, primarily used on home and enterprise routers.
-It replaces the vendor firmware with a fully writable file system and package manager, giving users control over their hardware.</td>
+It replaces vendor firmware with a fully writable file system and package manager, giving users control over their hardware.</td>
     </tr>

     <tr>